Forward selection and post-selection inference in factorial designs

 Due to the orthogonality of $G$, the resulting $\hat{\bbM}$ has a closed-form solution \citep{hastie2009elements}:

-Other methods, such as AIC/BIC \citep{bai2022asymptotics}, sure independence screening \citep{fan2008sure}, etc., are also applicable.
-With more delicate assumptions and tuning parameter choices, these methods can also be justified theoretically for screening consistency and post-screening inference.
+Other methods, such as information criteria (AIC, BIC, etc.) \citep{bai2022asymptotics}, sure independence selection \citep{fan2008sure}, etc., are also applicable.
+With more delicate assumptions and tuning parameter choices, these methods can be justified theoretically for selection consistency and post-selection inference.
 We omit the details.